 Andersonville is a tiny city located in the state of Georgia.
 With a population of 235 people and just one neighborhood, Andersonville is the 464th largest community in Georgia.

-Because occupations involving physical labor dominate the local economy, Andersonville is generally considered to be a blue-collar town.
-38.89% of the Andersonville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Andersonville, you'll notice that it is more blue-collar than most other communities in America.
+38.89% of Andersonville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Andersonville is a city of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Andersonville who work in office and administrative support (16.67%), sales jobs (15.56%), and food service (10.00%).

 Being a small city, Andersonville does not have a public transit system used by locals to get to and from work.